 Phillips Foundation implements a Generational Grantmaking cycle once every generation.
 The current generation of Trustees has selected a slate of 12 game-changer grants in Guilford County, North Carolina, providing catalytic capital to important initiatives as identified by the community.

 The Foundation has served as a top donor and advocate for initiatives from a new performing arts center in Downtown Greensboro to ending chronic homelessness countywide.
 Other efforts include a new state-of-the-art, joint nursing school; piloting a new Family Success Center in Greensboro’s lowest-income ZIP code; endowing the Greensboro Children’s Museum to ensure it lasts as a community institution for generations to come; and funding a first-of-its-kind, replicable magnet school model, which saw an initial increase in reading proficiency from 33 to 65 percent.

 By seed funding community projects, we seek to provide long-term momentum and catalyze sustainable funding sources through solidifying proof of concept.
 One such example is YVLifeSet, a grantee that grew to serve all youth aging out of the system in Guilford County, providing $4.8 million in cost savings to taxpayers and leading North Carolina’s Legislature to expand this program to thousands more children across the state.

-Until the next generation of Trustees identify the challenges and opportunities of their time, the Foundation’s grant cycle is closed, as it focuses on its original programs and impact investing.
+Until the next generation of Trustees identify the challenges and opportunities of their time, the current Generational Grant cycle is closed, as the Foundation focuses on field-building and strategic initiatives, original programs and impact investing.